Veohtu

 Free strength training plan for runners from Thomas Solomon PhD

-Graduation cap A structured, periodized, scientific, and educational exercise training program with workouts for building strength and power for trail runners, ultra runners, and mountain runners.
+Graduation cap A structured, periodized, scientific, and educational strength training program with workouts for building strength and power for trail runners, ultra runners, cross-country (XC) runners, and mountain runners.

 Graduation cap Informed by experimental and empirical evidence.